 We all have arguments with our partners, family and other people close to us from time to time.
 We all say and do things that make the people we care about unhappy and that we later regret.
-But if this has become our usual way of life, it's an indication of domestic violence or abuse.
+But if this has become our usual way of life, it's an indication of an abusive relationship - this is often called domestic violence or abuse.

-Domestic abuse isn't just physical.
+Domestic abuse isn't just physical violence.
 It’s about someone you know trying to control your life.
-This could be a partner, ex partner, a friend or someone in the family.
+This could be a partner, ex partner, or someone in the family.
 It can be financial, psychological, emotional or sexual and there is no excuse for it.
 Living with it can affect long term wellbeing and self esteem and if children are living in the same house, they will be affected too.

 Anyone can experience domestic abuse.
 Any gender, age, race, ethnic or religious group, class, disability or lifestyle.

 Anyone answering yes to one or more of these questions below may be living with domestic abuse.
 These questions have been taken from Women's Aid England's Survivors Handbook.

 - Has your partner tried to keep you from seeing your friends or family?

 - Has your partner prevented you from continuing or starting a college course, or from going to work?

 - Does your partner constantly check up on you or follow you?